 There are several standards for headsets found on bicycles.
 Headsets are named by the diameter of the steering column, not by the press diameter of the cups.
 For example, a “one-inch” headset is for bikes with one inch diameter steering columns.

-Below is a list of "conventional" headset standard sizing.
-There are now in use other standards and designs, see also Headset Standards and Nomenclature.
+Below is a list of “conventional” headset standard sizing.
+There are now other standards and designs in use, see also Headset Standards.

 - Common on many Asian manufactures bicycles, both road and MTB

 - Acceptable head tube ID range- 29.75mm to 29.9mm